Radomaster99/SmartBets/docs/api-endpoints.md

 If no reliable match is found:
 - the unresolved state is also persisted
 - the backend does not keep hammering the provider on every request

+Current practical behavior:
+- common leagues such as the Premier League can resolve immediately through the built-in alias map
+- once a league is resolved once, future syncs usually reuse `the_odds_league_mappings` directly
+- the frontend does not need to know or send `sport_key`
+- the frontend should continue sending only fixture ids to the viewer heartbeat endpoint

 ### 33.3 New Debug Endpoints